Meet the Team!

 For two years, Charlotte held the contract for group acupuncture under the Integrative Health and Wellness Program at the Washington, DC, Veterans Affairs Medical Center.
 For the past few years, her primary learning passions have been stress-informed care, trauma recovery, and Auricular Medicine.
 She loves integrating all her learning into her patients’ care in order to achieve very personalized appointments.

-When she is not treating patients, Charlotte spends time with her daughter, husband, and two cats.
-She recently began practicing Krav Maga, and she has been learning how to mosaic.
-She also enjoys walking outdoors, kayaking, and road trips!
+When she is not treating patients, Charlotte spends time with her daughter, friends, and cat.
+She loves making beautiful mosaic art pieces, going on walks in nature, and road trips.
 If life had no boundaries, you would find Charlotte traveling the world and eating every cuisine she could find.
-Char works mainly on Tuesday and Thursdays with some availability on Wednesdays and Fridays.

 Ralph